SocietyPro/playbook/src/markdown/git.md

 This strategy encourages frequent commits and easy merge resolutions:

 * Every commit to `master` should be either a merge commit from `xp-dev` or a merge commit from `dev-guanaja`.
-* On every commit to master, every team and team member is responsible for rebasing their branches with the new code.
-The sooner you resync your branch, the fewer conflicts you'll have.
+* On every commit to master, the team branch owners are responsible for integrating the new code onto the team branch with a merge or rebase.
+* Team members with personal branches or feature branches should then integrate the new code from the team branch onto their child branch.
 * Thus, if X commits a feature to master before Y, it is Y's responsibility to include X's new feature in all future commits that are merged from Y's development branch to master.
+* The sooner you resync your branch, the fewer conflicts you'll have.

 <img src="assets/images/multi-team-sourcecontrol.gif"/>